 Daniel is an economist by training, with a PhD from Yale University.
-He has lectured at Monash University and worked at both the World Bank and the United States Federal Reserve.
+He has lectured at Monash University and worked as a public policy consultant at the World Bank and firms including McKinsey, AlphaBeta, Pottinger and the Nous Group.

 Before entering the Australian Parliament, Daniel served the Victorian community as a member of the Victorian Parliament.
 He was Parliamentary Secretary to the Treasurer between 2014 and the 2018.